 Before you even attempt to take your pig out for a walk, you need to get it a proper harness.

-With Bently my first mini pig who I have had since he was 10 weeks old, I used a puppy harness.
+With Bently, the first mini pig I have had since he was 10 weeks old, I used a puppy harness.
 It worked for about a month.

 Then I bought a pig harness that worked for about seven months.
 I finally upgraded to a larger harness and still use the same one today.

-Bently knows that when he is getting his harness on it means he is going for a walk or roaming free outside.
+Bently knows that when he gets his harness on, he is going for a walk or roaming free outside.

 Is it Easy to Walk a Mini Pig on A Leash?

-8 times out of 10 no. Why?
-Because when a pig is out exploring and they find a delicious dandelion root, they tend to not care about anything else other than getting that deliciousness.
+8 times out of 10, no. Why?
+Because when a pig is out exploring and finds a delicious dandelion root, they tend to not care about anything other than getting that deliciousness.

-They talk back, they yell and they pull.
-Not anything ideal when you are going out for a leisurely stroll.
+They talk back, they yell, and they pull.
+Not anything ideal when you are going out for a stroll.

-Just like with our dog, Bently stayed on the leash around our yard and I would slowly just let him off the leash.
-It showed boundaries, but needless to say, if they see something across the way they will probably go after it.
+Like our dog, Bently stayed on the leash around our yard, and I would slowly just let him off the leash.
+It showed boundaries, but needless to say, if they see something across the way, they will probably go after it.